 - If you have any questions, please make an appointment with a pre-health advisor by emailing firstname.lastname@example.org

 - If you are short on credit, whether for the 120 you need to graduate or for a major, minor, or college requirement, you should carefully consider whether or not to uncover grades.
 If you convert an NRC grade to a D+, D, or D-, you will earn credit for that class.
 However, you should also bear in mind the impact of that letter grade on your GPA.
 A 2.0 is required for your cumulative GPA, as well as for any major and minor you have declared.

-- You have through May 26, 2021 to change your grading pattern for any course and have the conversion impact your eligibility for distinction.
+- For Winter 2021 Graduates: You have through May 26, 2021 to change your grading pattern for any course and have the conversion impact your eligibility for distinction.
 Eligibility for this award will be determined by your cumulative GPA as of the end of that day.
 If you uncover a grade anytime after May 26, your transcript and cumulative GPA will be updated accordingly but the change will not impact your distinction level.
 Distinction levels for the Winter 2021 class will not be determined until May 27, 2021.
 You can find out more about distinction, including a link to historical distinction levels, here.

 If you’re on probation:

 - The Board will not suspend students as a result of their Fall 2020, Winter 2021, Spring 2021 and Summer 2021 grades, but they will make academic status changes (e.g., moving students on or off of probation; continuing probation; or, in the event of incomplete grades, moving students to Action Pending or Special Action Pending).

 For students who will apply for the Sophomore Honors Award at the end of Summer 2021, Summer 2022, or at the end of Summer 2023, the following criteria apply: